anagmrebelo/Academy_Wordle/README.md

 # Wordle Game - React App

 ## Overview
-Wordle is a word puzzle game that challenges players to guess a five-letter word within five attempts.
+Wordle is a word puzzle game that challenges players to guess a five-letter word within six attempts.
 Each guess is checked against the target word, and feedback is provided to help the player narrow down their choices.
 It's a fun and engaging way to test your vocabulary and word-solving skills.

 ## How to Play
 **Objective:** The goal of the game is to guess the secret five-letter word.

-**Guessing Rules:** You have five attempts to guess the word.
+**Guessing Rules:** You have six attempts to guess the word.
 Each guess must be a valid five-letter English word with no repeated letters.

 **Feedback:** After each guess, you'll receive feedback on the correctness of your guess: